Timeloops: Automatic System Call Policy Learning for Containerized Microservices: Performance Evaluation

-To evaluate the performance of \timeloops, we consider the end-to-end latency of network requests sent to a service application running in the \timeloops~system.
+To evaluate the performance of \timeloops, we consider the end-to-end latency of network requests sent to a service application that is running under our \timeloops prototype.
 We measure latency as the elapsed time between a client making the first request to the service and the client receiving a response, regardless of the number of times the client may have retried the request.

-We compare the latency of the application running in the \timeloops~system to the latency of the same application running with no additional exploit mitigations applied outside of the \timeloops~system.
-We additionally compare the latency of the \timeloops application to that of the same application executing with ASan-hardening outside of the \timeloops~system.
+We compare the latency of the application running under \timeloops to the latency of the same application running with no additional exploit mitigations applied (\ie~outside of \timeloops).
+We additionally compare the latency of the \timeloops-hardened application to that of the same application executing with ASan-hardening, outside of \timeloops.
 This represents a system that is instrumented to maximally determine when an input causes a security violation.
-Our evaluation aims to show that \timeloops~can monitor for violations of security boundaries while also providing amortized performance benefits that are comparable to that of an undefended system.
+Our evaluation aims to show that \timeloops~can monitor for violations of security boundaries while also providing amortized performance benefits that are comparable to that of an unhardened (and hence unprotected) system.

 All experiments began by executing the test application service in \timeloops with an empty system call allow-list.
 We used an HTTP client program to send each request to the application repeatedly until it was successfully processed.
-Some system calls are iteratively learned even before the application is able to recieves its first input.
+Some system calls are iteratively learned even before the application is able to receive its first input.

 In all experiments, the very first request sent to the \timeloops application resulted in very slow response times since it typically required learning many new system calls.
 Following requests tended not to invoke many new system calls and were therefore quickly processed.
 Figure~\ref{fig:latency-timeseries} shows the latency of each request sent, and how the application running in \timeloops~always has a slower start than the other services.
 However, the average latency, shown in Figure~\ref{fig:latency-boxplots}, of ensuing requests processed by the \timeloops~application was close to that of the completely unhardened service.
 In all trials the average \timeloops~request outperformed the average hardened service request.